Publish 25 January 2022

 Beyond The Mouth

 He told me that a cancerous cough could affect other parts of the body if not treated properly and timely.
-When cancer spreads into other parts of the body, it would cause bone pain, swelling of lymph nodes, nervous changes, and yellowish skin.
+When cancer spreads, it would cause bone pain, swelling of lymph nodes, nervous changes, and yellowish skin.

 I asked Stan how he got oral cancer.
 In his case, it was prolonged chemical exposure at work.
 He told me other causes of oral cancer that his doctor shared.